RomainCyr/LTRSP-3589/1_sanity_checks/1_aetest_check_version_testbed/README.md

     color: "red"
 ```

-In the above example, you can retrieve the value `red` by using `device.custom.color` (assuming `device` object correspond to the `xrd-1`device in the testbed).

 ### Step 2 - Fail the testcase if the device is running the wrong version

 If the device is not running its expected version, use the `self.failed()` method to fail the test and provide detail on why it has failed.

-Note that `xrd-source` expected version is set to 7.8.1, on purpose.
-This should return an error in your script.
+Note that `xrd-source` expected version is set to `7.8.1`, on purpose.
+The testcase should fail for `xrd-source` in your script.

 ### Step 3 - Pass the testcase if the device is running the correct version